primoburner/primoburner-wiki/_sources/primoburner-for-cpp/getting-started-linux.md

 ---
 title: Getting Started - Linux
 metadata:
-    description: Steps to configure your environment for AVBlocks development on Linux.
+    description: Steps to configure your environment for PrimoBurner development on Linux.
 taxonomy:
     category: docs
 ---

 # Getting Started - Linux

-Steps to configure your environment for AVBlocks development on Linux.
+Steps to configure your environment for PrimoBurner development on Linux.